 Dues: Dues for organizations that are an approved payroll deduction are deducted each year starting in September and ending in August.
-Once dues become a payroll deduction, they continue each year unless cancelled in writing prior to September 15th.
+Once dues become a payroll deduction, they continue each year unless canceled in writing with the organization prior to September 15th.
 Upon an employee's termination, amounts owed for the remainder of the year will be deducted from final pay.
 Compensation Plans: Federal and State tax sheltered (457 and 403b) deductions for Deferred Compensation Plans are available to all employees.
 Details are furnished upon request.